Seananigans/fullstack-nanodegree-vm/vagrant/tournament/README.md

 	`CREATE DATABASE tournament;`

-3. Set up the tables in the database by running the code in `tournament.sql`.
+3. Set up the tables in the database and tables by running:

+	`psql -f tournament.sql`

 4. Then test the program using: